ccdirectlink3/kitplayer/README.md

 ## Mod Compatibility

 ### May Interfere.
 Non Breaking
-- Any mod that directly replaces Lea's sprites
+- Any mod that directly replaces Lea's sprites and/or CrossCode\assets\media\gui\menu.png

-### Conflicts.
+### Conflicts or Interferes.
 May break.
 - Mods that modify the "severed-heads.png" in the CrossCode\assets\media\gui such as Qine mod